Please select the link below for the appropriate information.

 Do I need to select a meal plan for each term I am living in a residence hall?

-If a student would like to keep the meal plan they have for the Fall Term, no action needs to be taken for their current meal plan will be assigned for the Spring Term.
+If a student would like to keep the meal plan they have for the Fall Term, no action needs to be taken as their current meal plan will be assigned for the Spring Term.
 If the student wishes to change the meal plan, that may be done starting in mid-November.
 Watch for an email with dates and directions.

 Can I change my meal plan?